Chapter 4: Construction Details, Section 61: Drainage Facilities—General

 - Verify that Form CEM-3101, “Notice of Materials to Be Used,” includes all materials.
 Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.

-Ensure the contractor submits test results or a mathematical analysis of the joint materials for joint systems specified as watertight.
+Verify that the contractor submits test results or a mathematical analysis of the joint materials for joint systems specified as watertight.

 Concrete backfill for pipe trenches must comply with specifications for minor concrete, except the concrete must contain at least 380 pounds of cementitious material per cubic yard.

-When rapid strength concrete is to be used as concrete backfill, ensure that the contractor submits the mix design and test data at least 10 days before excavation of the pipe trench.
+When rapid strength concrete is to be used as concrete backfill, check that the contractor submits the mix design and test data at least 10 days before excavation of the pipe trench.
 Review the mix design, test data, and cure time required for the concrete mix to attain 500 psi (pounds per square inch) compressive strength.

 In consultation with district hydraulics, verify that the type of temporary culvert proposed by the contractor has acceptable strength to sustain the intended load and has the intended discharge capacity.